waseemkathia/FibroVit/README.md

 </p>

 <p align="center">
-  This repository contains the complete project for the research paper <b><a href="https://www.frontiersin.org/journals/medicine/articles/10.3389/fmed.2023.1282200/full">"Pulmonary Fibrosis Diagnosis using a Vision Transformer"</a></b>.
+  This repository contains the complete project for the research paper <b><a href="https://www.frontiersin.org/journals/medicine/articles/10.3389/fmed.2023.1282200/full">"FibroVit—Vision transformer-based framework for detection and classification of pulmonary fibrosis from chest CT images"</a></b>.
 It includes the model training process, the final pretrained model, and an interactive web application for live inference.
 </p>

 <p align="center">